matthewj29-hills/UFC-FIGHT-CLUB-MAIN/README.md

 ## Current Status

-The app is in active development with the following features implemented:
+The app is currently in progress and still needs much work.
+As of now we have a roughly implemented the following features:

 - User authentication and profiles
 - Event and fight card displays